bioinf/Sibelia/USAGE.md

 | 100      | 1000      |
 | 1000     | 2500      |

-As you can see, "loose" set is more agressive -- at it's final stage it glues together 5000-mers that are separated from each other by at most 15000 symbols.
+As you can see, "loose" set is more aggressive -- at it's final stage it glues together 5000-mers that are separated from each other by at most 15000 symbols.
 Although this description is very simplified and lacks many important technical details, it is enough to infer your own parameter set.
 Stage file that you may